OBipolar/angular-reportChart/README.md

 ### TBD
-* try to import function not single value
+* check the sample.pdf to view the export effect